 The declaration and payment of future dividends will be at the discretion of Great Lakes' board of directors and depends on many factors, including general economic and business conditions, the Company's strategic plans, financial results and condition, legal requirements including restrictions and limitations contained in the Company's senior credit agreements and the indenture relating to the senior subordinated notes and other factors the board of directors deems relevant.
 Accordingly, the Company cannot assure the size of any such dividend or that the Company will pay any future dividend.
-The ability of the Company to pay dividends is restricted by certain covenants contained in the Company's Indenture relating to its senior subordinated notes.
+The ability of the Company to pay dividends is restricted by certain covenants contained in the Company's Credit Agreement, as well as subject to limitations contained in the Company's indenture relating to its senior subordinated notes.